BOUGIE APOCALYPSE

 The deeper we pushed into the swamp, the more the world felt like it was trying to forget us.

 By the second night we found a decent piece of higher ground — not much, just a small hammock ringed by water and thick cypress.
 It would do.
-We backed the 4Runner in tight and the dad of the new group did a decent job positioning his truck.
-He was shaping up okay for not being ex-military or a “prepper.”
-After we got a perimeter set with the trucks and the stand of trees, we could all take a breather tonight, I hoped.
+I backed the 4Runner in tight and Tom did a decent job positioning his truck.
+He was shaping up okay for a civilian who’d never been ex-military or a hardcore prepper.
+Or so I thought.
+After we got a perimeter set with the trucks and the stand of trees, we could all take a breather tonight.
+I hoped.

 The three strangers — Tom, his daughter Sarah, and the kid they called Mikey — stuck close but not too close.
 They helped drag fallen branches for a fire line and never argued when we told them where to sleep.
 Small mercies.

-My wife stayed up with me for a bit, chatting, as I started the first watch of the night.
+Raych stayed up with me for a bit during the first watch.
 The percolator was already working its magic again, the familiar glug-glug cutting through the frog noise and occasional gator splash.

 She handed me a cup, steam rising in the moonlight.
 “You really think we can make something here?”

-You took a slow sip, letting the bitterness ground you.
+I took a slow sip, letting the bitterness ground me.
 “Not yet.
 But we’ve got coffee, a little ham and beans left, and three extra sets of eyes.
 That’s more than we had two days ago.”

 The percolator bubbled.
 The ham and beans simmered.
 For a few precious minutes the night felt almost civilized.